 Alecia Neo (b.
-1986, Singapore) develops long-term projects that involve collaborative partnerships with individuals and communities.
+1986, Singapore) develops long-term projects that involve collaborative partnerships with individuals, communities and networks.
 Her socially engaged practice unfolds primarily through photography, video, and participatory workshops that address modes of mobility, reciprocity, caregiving, and wellbeing to explores issues of identity and the search for self.
 Her recent projects include a collaboration with the community engagement platform Both Sides, Now, Singapore, (2019-2017); Touch Collection, Singapore Art Museum and Personally Speaking, Objectifs (both Singapore, 2018-ongoing).
 She is the co-founder of Brack, a platform for socially engaged art.
-Neo was the recipient of the Young Artist Award in 2016.
+Alecia was the recipient of the Young Artist Award in 2016.

 Intrigued by the fundamental elements of mutual respect and equal status that underlie practices of hospitality, Alecia Neo seeks to experiment with “acts of radical hospitality” to push forward a critical engagement with the culture of our time.
 Today, hospitality is mostly associated with the tourism industry and private etiquette, but it can also be understood as political practice whereby a community negotiates its identity and its relationship with “the others.”
 Engaging with diverse rituals of hospitality practiced in the region, the artist aims to understand how communities drawn boundaries and connect with outsiders.
 During her current research, she will reach out to several individuals and communities for collaborations and she will invite them to perform acts of sharing and exchange as a form of empowerment.
 Through observing and experimenting with these rituals, Neo aims to gain a better understanding of how hospitality may serve as a resource to establish forms of connectedness across different communities.

 info @ alecianeo.com